WRansohoff/STM32x0_minimal_GPIO/README.md

 6. You're code is uploaded!
 Enter `continue` to start it running, and hit `ctrl+C` a few times (followed by 'y' for 'yes') to interrupt it once it's started.

-Once the code is uploaded, you can more or less treat the GDB debugging session like you would any other C/C++ program.
+Once the code is uploaded, you can more or less treat the GDB debugging session like you would any other C/C++ program in GDB.
 You can set breakpoints, step through the code with `s`/`si`/`n`/`ni`/etc, inspect variables or memory addresses, and so on.